spreadlab/spreadparser/README.md

 But it's probably not appropriate for:

-* 🛑 Automate spreadsheet update
+* 🛑 Automatic spreadsheet update
 * 🛑 Complex project based on relational database relations
 * 🛑 Project with a huge amount of data

 ## Features

 <img src="https://github.com/spreadlab/spreadparser/blob/main/features-screenshot.jpeg?raw=true" alt="Features samples">

 * **Lightweigth**: less than 2kb and zero dependencies 📦
 * **Versatile**: Can be used for ES6/web projects, node project and as script tag